-The Beginning of A Social Enterprise
+The Beginning of A Transformational Enterprise

-You wouldn't expect a virtual reality center in Clarksdale, Mississippi.
-It is a town of 18,000 people, and known for its rich musical history.
+You may not expect a virtual reality center in Clarksdale, Mississippi.
+It is a town of 18,000 people, and known primarily for its rich musical history.
 Most people who come here are music lovers excited to visit the hometown of Muddy Waters, Sam Cooke, Ike Turner, John Lee Hooker, Robert "Bilbo" Walker, and many more Blues artists.
 And in the middle of its quiet downtown, is us, a VR center inside a brick building titled "The Shoppe Downtown".